MonashNovaRover/nova/nixfiles/doc/nixos.md

 }
 ```

-Available options can be found [in the module definitions](../nixos).
+Available options can be found in the [option documentation](https://hydra.ulna.leivenzon.id.au/manual/nixos).